 Lorena Bobbitt Star Reporter

 Beyond Re-Animator (2003): 8 out of 10: If you haven’t seen the original Re-Animator drop what you are doing and go see it.
-Re-Animator is simply one the best over the top horror/comedies in existence.
+Re-Animator is one the best over the top horror/comedies in existence.

 Okay now we got that out of the way, how does this second sequel stack up?
 While it is no great classic of cinema or even the horror/comedy oeuvre, Beyond Re-Animator is a fun chaotic romp.
 It contains one of the best prison riots ever filmed, (think Natural Born Killers mixed with Alien 3), the best performance by a severed penis since Street Trash, (I always wondered how severed penises stayed erect.
 I mean hydraulically speaking… never mind), and another incredible over the top performance by Jeffery Combs.